DigonIO/pypermission/docs/docs/integration_guide/1_introduction.md

-# The PyPermission Reference Integration
+# 1. Integration Guide - Introduction

-## Introduction

-This example demonstrates a reference integration of the **PyPermission** RBAC library in an exemplary backend service layer for a fictive "MeetDown" SaaS application.
+This integration guide demonstrates a reference integration of the **PyPermission** RBAC library in an exemplary backend service layer for a fictive "MeetDown" SaaS application.

 !!! warning